Tsundere123/DAPE1400_CrashCourse/README.md

 The number at the end denoes the order I covered them/suggest you read the demos

+###Sidenote about the branches
+There are a bunch of branches
+These were used in the original lecture I held
+They're not really useful without the original context, but if you want to see what I did live then its there

 If you're taking the DAPE1400 exam: Good luck <3
 If you're just some random passerby, I hope you have a great day :3